Program 4.2: Commonwealth Courts Registry Services

 • Effective and efficient use of available resources.

-• Improved registry leadership and service delivery capability.
+• Improved service delivery capability.

 • Maximised benefits of nationalised service delivery.